Skip to Content

 Skukuza, as previously mentioned is the Kruger National Park’s largest rest camp and administrative headquarters.

-This camp serves as the ‘headquarters’ for the Kruger and it is from here that you can enjoy a meal and their restaurants and can consult the SANParks (South African National Parks) officials about any quiuires and concerns.
+This camp serves as the ‘headquarters’ for the Kruger.
+It is from here you can enjoy a meal and their restaurants.
+Here you can consult the SANParks (South African National Parks) officials about any queries and concerns.

-There are also various permits and passes you must obtain from here, wether you’re hiring a car to do your own game drives, or with a guided tour, there are very strict regulations to follow for your own safety as well as the animals safety.
+There are also various permits and passes you must obtain from here.
+Whether you’re hiring a car to do your game drives or with a guided tour, there are stringent regulations to follow for your safety and the animal’s safety.

-Entry and exit of the camps in relatively strict and there are severe penalties for not meeting the curfew of the camps internally.
+Entry and exit of the camps in relatively strict.
+There are severe penalties for not meeting the curfew of the camps internally.
 No one is permitted to do independent night drives- as it is far to dangerous.
 However, guided tours with special permission occur every evening and one can do so with a permitted company.

 5 Things To look for